-This section will look at four major areas of data access:
+This section will look at three aspects of data access:

-- accessing your own data from a remote location
+- accessing your own data while working remotely

-When undertaking a collaborative project you may find that a number of individuals need access to your data under a range of different access permissions such as read only, update or write.
+When undertaking a collaborative project you may find that a number of individuals need access to your data under a range of different access permissions.

-How and with whom you can share your data will depend on a number of factors, especially how the data is classified under the University’s Information Security Framework.
-The framework has led to the development of a policy on the classification of data into four classes of information:
+Ways you can share your data will depend on a number of factors, including how the data is classified under the University’s Information Governance Framework particularly the classification of data policy.

-If you need to share data with colleagues outside Warwick you need to talk to IT Services who will try to find a solution that meets your needs.
+If you need to share data with colleagues outside Warwick you need to talk to IT Services to find a solution that meets your needs.

 Secure information transfer